X-LANCE/Mobile-Env/docs/task-definition-en.md

 ```
 </details>

-If you really need to specify a node's property detailed, you can refer to the
+If you really need to specify a node's property detailedly, you can refer to
-following EBNF and the source code of `android.view.View::toString`.
+the following EBNF and the source code of `android.view.View::toString`.

 <!-- The Output Format and Source Code of View::toString {{{ -->
 <details>